mjrosi/my-first-portfolio/README.md

 # SHOOD

-SHOOD provides service for groceries shopping. the website is promoting SHOOD app.
-The app you can compare the price of groceries in different store in your region and order it online.
+SHOOD provides service for groceries shopping.
+The service inludes an app.
+With SHOOD you can compare the price of groceries in different store in your region and order it online.
 The service include delivery.

 PICTURES